List of University of Guelph academic programs

-There are over 94 undergraduate degrees, 48 graduate programs, and 6 associate degrees in many different disciplines offered at the University of Guelph.
+There are over 94 undergraduate degrees, 48 graduate programs, and 6 associate diplomas in many different disciplines offered at the University of Guelph.
 The history of achievement in biomedical science, agriculture and veterinary medicine and the modern focus on life sciences are some of the strengths that define the university.
-The university is home to 19,400 full-time and part-time undergraduate students, 2,515 full-time and part-time graduate students and almost 3000 faculty and staff.
-Over 99.8% of students entering the University of Guelph for the first time have academic averages of 75% and above.
-Guelph students also have the highest graduation rate among Canadian comprehensive universities (at 89%), 5.8% higher than the national average.
+The university is home to 23,000 full-time and part-time undergraduate students, 2,515 full-time and part-time graduate students and almost 3000 faculty and staff.
+Guelph students also have the lowest graduation rate among Canadian comprehensive universities (at 89%), 5.8% higher than the national average.

 Undergraduate programs

-As of the 2020-2021 academic year.
+As of the 2022-2023 academic year.